moorepants/dissertation/preface.rst

 some of my collaborators have written.
 The following gives a list of the packages we've developed:

-.. todo:: include the git commit hashes for the version that works with the theses data

 `AutolevToolKit <https://github.com/moorepants/AutolevToolKit>`_ (Python)
    A collection of tools which parse `Autolev <http://www.autolev.com>`_ output for extracting the equations of motion and some basic tool to